Bhuvantenguria/GLA_Mini_Project/README.md

 # MINI PROJECT GLA UNIVERSITY

-Mini Project with all proper details and documentation
+Mini Project with all proper details and documentation.

 ## Contains